mikkyang/rust-jwt/README.md

 ## Usage

+Note, for legacy support (not recommended), import from `jwt::legacy` instead of directly from `jwt`.
+Everything should work as before, with some small improvements.

 ### Only Claims

 If you don't care about that header as long as the header is verified, signing